Now Would Be a Good Time to Revisit Shale Gas Fracking

 9 December 2012, Telegraph

-A year later he was calling on the Cameron government to “stop pussy-footing around”
+A year later, he was calling on the Cameron government to “stop pussy-footing around”:

 “we must stop pussy-footing around, and get fracking.
 Even if we have hundreds of fracking pads, they are nothing like as ugly as windmills, and they can be dismantled as soon as the gas is extracted.”